efk-lab/ConferenceScheduler-CaseStudy/README.md

     >kubectl exec <AppPodName> -n conference-scheduler-k8s -- tail -1000f /mnt/k8s/log/ConferenceScheduler.log

 # DB Connection
 - To access DB:
     - List the pods with command below and copy the MongoDB pod name
       >kubectl get pods -n conference-scheduler-k8s
     - Then update the command below with PodName and run
       >kubectl exec -it <MongDBPodName>-n conference-scheduler-k8s -- mongosh -u user -p user
 - Run the commands below to list the DB collections
     >db.conference.find();
     >db.user.find();

 # Rest Api Test
 -  Find the test requests xml under /Postman directory and import it from Postman.
+(Security configurations are ready)

 - Spring Security OAuth2 is used for Endpoint security.
 To make rest api calls, firstly call the UserRegistryServis via [http://127.0.0.1:8080/fleetManager/signInService/signIn](http://127.0.0.1:8081/conference-scheduler/sign-up) and register an user with email and password.